01 Dec The 2022 Holiday Guide to Your New Puppy or Kitten

 - Toys are the fun part of preparing for your new pet, right?
 But sometimes walking down the toy aisle at your local pet store can feel overwhelming.
 There are endless options to occupy and entertain your new puppy or kitten.
 Sometimes the simple approach is the best approach.

-- Wand toys, laser pointers, catnip infused mice, and anything that crinkles are great toy options for your new kitten.
+- Wand toys, laser pointers, catnip-infused mice, and anything that crinkles are great toy options for your new kitten.

 When you finally bring your new puppy or kitten back to their forever home, keep in mind that the coming days are going to be filled with big changes for both you and your new pet.
 They’re coming to a new place filled with unfamiliar sights, smells, sounds, and strange people.
 Even if you’ve had the time to visit with your new pet before bringing them home, they’ve never lived with you, and that can be a big adjustment for everyone!
 Below are some tips and tricks to make sure bringing your new pet home can be a smooth transition for everyone involved.

 - Expect your new puppy or kitten to be a little scared and nervous when you first get home.
-As we mentioned, they’re going to be taking in a lot of new sensations and may need a few days before they feel like themselves.
+As we mentioned, they’re going to be taking in a lot of new sensations and may need a few days before they feel comfortable.
 Give them some time and space to explore their new home.

-Whether your new puppy or kitten is a surprise on Christmas morning, or you’re simply adding a new companion to your life, the addition of a puppy or kitten can make the already jolly holiday season even more filled with joy.
+Whether your new puppy or kitten is a surprise on Christmas morning or you’re simply adding a new companion to your life, the addition of a puppy or kitten can make the already jolly holiday season even more filled with joy.
 With a new pet in your life, you can look forward to many cuddle-filled evenings, lots of fun and play, watching them learn new things every day, and being grateful for every moment you get to spend with them in their life.
 While we can turn around a puppy or kitten’s life for the better, the same can be said of how they affect our lives.

 We hope this thorough guide to your new puppy or kitten proves to be the start of a wonderful relationship between you and your new four-legged best friend.
 All of us at PetWellClinic wish you and your new pet a wonderful, happy life together!
 We can’t wait to meet your new puppy or kitten.